University of Barcelona

-October 15: experiential activities throughout Barcelona (options available in September)
+October 15: experiential activities throughout Barcelona (see below for options)

-October 16, 9h-19h: presentations and panels, lunch and coffee breaks, at Edificio Histórico, University of Barcelona
+October 16, 8:30h-19h: presentations and panels, lunch and coffee breaks, at Edificio Histórico, University of Barcelona

 FOR WHOM: Chefs and foodservice professionals; research and development chefs; food industry professionals; culinary educators and gastronomy professors; scientists; nutritionists and dieticians; food scientists and technologists; tourism and hospitality professionals; food, health, nutrition, sustainability, and tourism communication specialists and journalists; and students of all these disciplines or who are interested in careers in those fields.